 NEC-SE is an academic and operationalized policy studies/research institution and think tank that provides political/military analyses and assessments of Middle Eastern affairs for a diverse international clientele representing both government and private interests.

 Additionally, NEC-SE served as the military advisory group for the Assyrian Army in Iraq, which fought in Iraq and Syria against ISIL and ISIS from 2014-2017.
 In that capacity, NEC-SE worked in collaboration with Assyrian Army military and civilian leaders and private military contractors to provide tactical, operational, and strategic planning, direction, training, and support for conducting combat and civil affairs operations in tandem with its military mission.

-The NEC-SE team has briefed the Office of Secretary of Defense; authored Operation Collective Action; operationally supported CENTCOM; advised the Near East Affairs Iraq and Syria desk at The U.S. State Department; and briefed the National Security Counsel key staffers on strategic plans for the Near East Region; and provided strategic assessment white papers on the Middle East and South East Asia.
-NEC-SE has also provided a number of key reports, briefings, regional assessment reports, and white papers to our global partners to include Japan (Five Eyes) the Japanese Public Security Intelligence Agency, and Australia (Core-plus member nation of the National Military Bureaus).
+The NEC-SE team has briefed the Office of Secretary of Defense; authored Operation Collective Action (Northern Iraq Clearing Operation); operationally supported CENTCOM and USASOC units; advised the Near East Affairs Iraq and Syria desk at the U.S. State Department; and briefed the National Security Council key staffers on strategic plans for the Near East Region, Southeast Asia, and provided strategic guidance papers and reports to our global partners to include Japan (Five Eyes) the Japanese’s Public Security Intelligence Agency, and Australia (Core-plus member nation of the National Military Bureaus).